 In case you’re in a hurry and want to cut to the chase with our overall winners, here they are:

-- Best overall non-toxic nail polish – Honeybee Gardens Nail Polish (View on Amazon)
+- Best overall non-toxic nail polish – Honeybee Gardens Nail Polish (View Price on Walmart)

-- Best glitter nail polish – Keeki Pure & Simple Glitter Polish (View on Amazon)
+- Best glitter nail polish – Keeki Pure & Simple Glitter Polish (View Price on Amazon)

-- Best kid-safe nail polish – Kid Licks ‘Edible’ Nail Polish (View on Kid Licks)
+- Best kid-safe nail polish – Kid Licks ‘Edible’ Nail Polish (View Price on Kid Licks)

 Honeybee Gardens Nail Polish